sa-nouri/pacnet-neuro-vigor/README.md

 ## Usage

-For detailed usage instructions, including how to run each component of the project, please refer to the README.md files located within the src directory and its respective sub-directories.
+For detailed usage instructions, including how to run each component of the project, please refer to the [SRC README.md](./src/README.md) file.

 ## Contributing